Best healers in the UK outlines some of the qualities that help people be the best healers.

 There are many talented, dedicated and passionate healers in the UK.
 Not least, in the UK’s wonderful National Health Service.

-However, if you try to search online for a private healer in the UK, it can feel overwhelming + difficult to know where to start.
+However, if you try to search online for a private healer in the UK or elsewhere, it can feel overwhelming + difficult to know where to start.

 Best healers in the world?